-We estimate that we will receive net proceeds from this offering of approximately \$13.0 million (or approximately \$15.2 million if the underwriters' option to purchase additional units from us is exercised in full) based on the assumed initial public offering price of \$6.50 per unit, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that we will receive net proceeds from this offering of approximately \$25.6 million (or approximately \$29.4 million if the underwriters' option to purchase additional shares of our common stock from us is exercised in full) based on the assumed initial public offering price of \$9.00 per share, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-A \$1.00 increase (decrease) in the assumed initial public offering price of \$6.50 per unit would increase (decrease) cash and cash equivalents, working capital, total assets, total liabilities, additional paid-in capital and total stockholders' (deficit) equity by \$2.3 million, assuming that the number of units offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting the estimated underwriting discounts and commissions.
-Similarly, each increase (decrease) of 1.0 million units offered by us would increase (decrease) each of cash and cash equivalents, working capital, total assets, additional paid-in capital and total stockholders' (deficit) equity by \$6.0 million, assuming the assumed initial public offering price of \$6.50 per unit remains the same, and after deducting the estimated underwriting discounts and commissions.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$9.00 per share would increase (decrease) the net proceeds to us from this offering by approximately \$2.8 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions.
+Similarly, each increase (decrease) of 1.0 million shares in the number of shares of common stock offered by us would increase (decrease) the net proceeds to us from this offering by approximately \$7.6 million, assuming the initial public offering price of \$9.00 per share remains the same, and after deducting estimated underwriting discounts and commissions.

-We intend to use the net proceeds from the offering as follows: (1) \$8.0 million to expand our commercial operations to grow and support the installed base of our products among life sciences basic research, translational research and clinical-related customers in the U.S. and internationally; (2) \$3.0 million to improve and update our technology and instruments and to develop additional labeling reagents; (3) \$0.5 million to potentially establish a direct commercialization presence in China; (4) \$0.5 million to assist existing and future partners in pursuing regulatory approvals or clearances to develop instruments and consumables in areas outside of life science research, including potentially LDTs; and (5) the remainder to fund working capital and other general corporate purposes.
+We intend to use the net proceeds from the offering as follows: (1) \$12 million to expand our commercial operations to grow and support the installed base of our products among life sciences basic research, translational research and clinical-related customers in the U.S. and internationally; (2) \$9 million to improve and update our technology and instruments and to develop additional labeling reagents; (3) \$1 million to potentially establish a direct commercialization presence in China; (4) \$1 million to assist existing and future partners in pursuing regulatory approvals or clearances to develop instruments and consumables in areas outside of life science research, including potentially LDTs; and (5) the remainder to fund working capital and other general corporate purposes.